chocolateboy/uncommonjs/README.md

 The following NPM scripts are available:

-- build - generate the minified build of the library (index.min.js)
+- build - compile the library for testing and save to the target directory
 - build:doc - update the table-of-contents (TOC) in the README
+- build:release - compile the library for release and save to the target directory
+- clean - remove the target directory and its contents
+- rebuild - clean the target directory and recompile the library
-- test - run the test suite
+- test - recompile the library and run the test suite
+- test:run - run the test suite
+- typecheck - sanity check the library's type definitions

 </details>